-In addition to The Practice , Simon Sinek’s The Infinite Game was another one of my favorite books I read this year.
-Below are highlights about each of the five essential practices for leading with an Infinite Mindset in addition to my own commentary about the highlights I share.
+In addition to The Practice , Simon Sinek’s The Infinite Game was another one of my favorite books I read in 2020.
+Below are highlights from each of the five essential practices for leading with an Infinite Mindset in addition to my own commentary about the highlights I share.
 Enjoy and go get the book!

 1. Advance a Just Cause